Report an Error

 The GeForce FX 5700 VE was a graphics card by NVIDIA, launched in September 2004.
 Built on the 130 nm process, and based on the NV36 graphics processor, the card supports DirectX 9.0a.
 The NV36 graphics processor is an average sized chip with a die area of 125 mm² and 82 million transistors.
 It features 4 pixel shaders and 3 vertex shaders, 4 texture mapping units and 4 ROPs.
 Due to the lack of unified shaders you will not be able to run recent games at all (which require unified shader/DX10+ support).
 NVIDIA has placed 128 MB DDR memory on the card, which are connected using a 128-bit memory interface.
 The GPU is operating at a frequency of 425 MHz, memory is running at 275 MHz.

-Being a single-slot card, its power draw is not exactly known.
+Being a single-slot card, the NVIDIA GeForce FX 5700 VE does not require any additional power connector, its power draw is not exactly known.
 Display outputs include: 1x DVI, 1x VGA, 1x S-Video.
 GeForce FX 5700 VE is connected to the rest of the system using an AGP 8x interface.

 ||Sep 1st, 2004

 550 MHz effective